vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 with occasional slight pain.
 I decided to skip jogging and instead finish up my Trader Joe's trip.

+### Twenty-two days later (2024-05-17)

+I decided to resume regular strength exercises (every 2-3 days) starting on this day.

+### Twenty-five days later (2024-05-20)

+I experimentally consumed couscous, to see if my issues with the lavash represented issues with wheat or general or were more specific to the form factor or other aspects of the lavash.
+I did not experience issues during or immediately after the consumption.

 ## Thermal comfort

 After the chills I experienced on 2024-04-25, and clearly feeling more